 YArch runs for four weeks during the summer.
-The program has an intensive and rigorous, full-time schedule that includes weekdays 10am - 6pm, some evenings, and additional coursework to complete during open studio time or at home over the weekends.
+The program has an intensive and rigorous, full-time schedule that includes weekdays 10am - 6pm and some evenings.
+Outside of meeting times, additional work is expected to be completed during open studio time or over the weekends.
 YArch activities are coordinated to provide a well-rounded experience; for this reason, no one may participate in less than the entire program.

 Typically, mornings consist of tutorials, discussions, and portfolio development.
 During these sessions, faculty will introduce students to key concepts in the history and theory of architecture as well as analog modeling and digital graphic techniques.
 Most afternoons are dedicated to working in the studio.
 During the week, students attend lectures by School faculty, visit design firms, and enjoy lunch as a group.
 Field trips include architecture tours in and around Chicago.
 Participants are expected to work on projects and readings over the weekend.

 Studio Supplies: Upon arrival at YArch, each student receives a set of studio supplies.
 These materials equip students for basic drawing and 3D exercises.
 (Please note that students may find it necessary to purchase additional materials for individual studio projects.)